jgraham0325/land-register-api-docs/docs/api-documentation/V1.10/index.md

 There is no versioning available when updating information, so information changed is lost.
 {: .govuk-body}

+#### Section 81s
+{: .govuk-heading-s}

+<code>POST /section-81-works/section-81s</code>

+S81 is a part of NRSWA that details the need for works promoters to maintain and inspect their assets within the highway.
+A failure in these assets is commonly known as a S81 failure and could include covers that are broken.
+{: .govuk-body}

+The POST endpoint will create a section 81 and return a work reference number and a section 81 reference number.
+{: .govuk-body}

 ### GeoJSON API
 {: .govuk-heading-m}